Spain Golden Visa Alternatives

-Golden visas are still being accepted but under limited terms.
-To discuss your circumstances and find out whether you are eligible, contact our team of expert immigration lawyers online, or call us on +1 844 290 6312.
+To discuss your circumstances and find out whether you are eligible for a Spanish visa or for Golden visas or Citizenship by Investment schemes in Europe or around the world, contact our team of expert immigration lawyers online, or call us on +1 844 290 6312.

 What is the Spanish Golden Visa Program?

-The Spain Golden Visa program has since 2013 been a pathway for non-EU nationals to obtain a visa to reside, work, study, and invest capital into Spain, and also travel freely within the Schengen zone.
-Having this visa for 5 years allows you to eventually apply for permanent residency, and after 10 years, you can apply for Spanish citizenship through naturalization.
+The Spain Golden Visa program was a pathway that closed fully in April 2025.
+It was intended for non-EU nationals to obtain a visa to reside, work, study, and invest capital into Spain, and also travel freely within the Schengen zone.

 Many European countries have had Golden visas or similar types of visa to encourage non-EU nationals to move to their country by making a significant financial contribution into the country’s economy, through the likes of a property investment program or capital investment options.